 Positive symptoms are disturbances that are “added” to the person’s personality.

-- Delusions – false ideas - individuals may believe that someone is spying on him or her, or that they are someone famous (or a religious figure).
+- Delusions – or false ideas—individuals may believe that someone is spying on them, or that they are someone famous (or a religious figure).

 - Hallucinations – seeing, feeling, tasting, hearing, or smelling something that doesn’t really exist.
 The most common experience is hearing imaginary voices that give commands or comments to the individual.

 - Disordered thinking and speech – moving from one topic to another in a nonsensical fashion.
 Individuals may also make up their own words or sounds, rhyme in a way that doesn't make sense, or repeat words and ideas.

-- Disorganized behavior – this can range from having problems with routine behaviors like hygiene or choosing appropriate clothing for the weather, to unprovoked outbursts, to impulsive and uninhibited actions.
+- Disorganized behavior – this can range from having problems with routine behaviors, like hygiene or choosing appropriate clothing for the weather, unprovoked outbursts, or impulsive and uninhibited actions.
 A person may also have movements that seem anxious, agitated, tense or constant without any apparent reason.

 Negative symptoms are capabilities that are “lost” from the person’s personality.